yogeshsingh63/disaster-project/README.md

-# Disaster Management Platform to help the peoples
+# Disaster Management Platform to help people in need

 A comprehensive disaster management platform that connects affected individuals, volunteers, NGOs, and administrators to coordinate disaster relief efforts.